Understand Costs, Insurance and the Gillette Assistance Program

 If you see a provider at a Gillette location in the Twin Cities, your visit will be billed as an “outpatient hospital facilities” appointment rather than an “outpatient clinic” appointment.

 Insurance providers treat outpatient hospital facilities differently from outpatient clinics.
-You might have to make a larger copayment, pay a larger amount as a deductible, or pay a larger percentage of the cost of care than you would at a clinic that isn’t affiliated with a hospital.
+Depending on your health insurance, you may be charged a separate facility fee, which could result in a higher expense.
+You might have to make a larger copayment, pay a larger amount as a deductible or pay a larger percentage of the cost of care than you would at a clinic that isn’t affiliated with a hospital.

 Gillette is making available a list of our standard charges.
 Determining health care costs is a complicated process that involves many factors, including type of insurance, co-pays, deductibles and ability to pay.

-Call a Gillette financial specialist at 651-325-2177 if you need help navigating costs.
+Call a Gillette patient financial representative at 651-325-2177 if you need help navigating costs.

-To help navigate or cover your costs, you can work with a Gillette financial specialist.
+To help navigate or cover your costs, you can work with a Gillette patient financial representative.
 Contact 651-325-2177 for help:

 - Working with your insurance provider(s) and/or Medical Assistance to get details about benefits and coverage.